blab/cartography/docs/index.md

 ## Influenza:

 h3n2 Influenza in this project is used as a proof of concept as h3n2 HA influenza only reassorts and does not recombine.
+The genomes are 1701 bases long, with a mean bases missing of .045217 and median of 0.
+The evolutionary rate for H3N2 HA influenza from Baysian structured coalescent estimate is 5.15×10^-3 (HPD 4.62 * 10^-3, -5.70 * 10^-3) substitutions per site per year.
 We use h3n2's HA sequences as they have a relatively high mutation rate compared to the other gene segments, it encodes a protein that is a target of human immunity, and has traditionally been used for analysis of influenza evolution.
 As these sequences are biologically relevant, short, and do not recombine, the genomes can be reasonably assigned to phylogenetic clades.
 Therefore, it can be assumed that h3n2 HA influenza is a good test case for Cartography.